AsociacionDrupalES/DrupalCampSpain/README.md

 You need to have installer docker and docker-compose.
 Assure that you don't have running anything in the 80, 443, 1025, 3306 and 8025 ports
 #### Use
 Everything is configured to setup the local environment.
-Just follow this steps
+Just follow this steps:

 1. Host domain is set as `dc2017.local`, so add to your hosts files `127.0.0.1  dc2017.local`
 2. There is a helper script, in `docker-lamp/local-docker.sh`.
 With this script you are able to:
     1. `./docker-lamp/local-docker.sh start`: Start services